-At December 25, 2015, the Company had 418,604 of unvested RSAs outstanding.
-At December 25, 2015, the total unrecognized compensation cost for these unvested RSAs was \$6,343, and the weighted-average remaining useful life was approximately ten months.
-Of this total, \$2,709 related to RSAs with time-based vesting provisions and \$3,634 related to RSAs with performance-based vesting provisions.
-At December 25, 2015, the weighted-average remaining useful lives were approximately fifteen months for time-based vesting RSAs and five months for the performance-based vesting RSAs.
-No compensation expense related to the Company's RSAs has been capitalized.
+At December 30, 2016, the Company had 334,053 of unvested RSAs outstanding.
+At December 30, 2016, the total unrecognized compensation cost for these unvested RSAs was \$3,988 to be recognized over a weighted-average period of approximately 28 months.
+Of this total, \$3,472 related to RSAs with time-based vesting provisions and \$516 related to RSAs with performance-based vesting provisions.
+At December 30, 2016, unrecognized compensation cost was to be recognized over a weighted-average period of approximately 29 months for time-based vesting RSAs and 27 months for the performance-based vesting RSAs.